Featured Image: @nnennaechem

 7. They Invest in Their Career

 One of the most effective ways to earn a raise involves improving your professional skill set.
-Financially aware women use the money saved by not buying more jewelry or adding to a wardrobe to pay for continuing education classes.
+Financially aware women use the money saved by not buying more jewelry or adding to a wardrobe but to pay for continuing education classes.
 Returning to school might also mean pursuing an advanced degree online or passing a certification class required for a better paying job.

 RELATED ARTICLE: 4 SECRETS FOR SUCCEEDING AT A NEW JOB